mi-mran/mi-mran.github.io/_pages/about.md

   - /about.html
 ---

-My research revolves around transmission electron microscopy (TEM), machine learning and image segmentation problems.
+My research revolves around transmission electron microscopy (TEM), scanning electron microscopy (SEM), focused ion beam (FIB) and applying machine learning (image segmentation) techniques to understand kinetic reaction mechanisms.
 I have a general interest in the application of machine learning toward improving microscopy workflows and the intersection between materials science and image-based data.
-For more information on my projects, stop by my Research page!
+For a detailed description of my past experiences, stop by my CV page!

 Education
 ======